Gerry Schum: Life and career

 After studying medicine in 1958, Schum enrolled at the Deutsches Institut für Film und Fernsehen (DIFF) in Munich from 1961 to 1963.
 During this time, he attended and organized underground film festivals.
 In 1966 he studied directing at the newly founded Deutsche Film- und Fernsehakademie in Berlin, which he left a year later.
 Between 1967 and 1969, Schum created two documentaries for Westdeutscher Rundfunk (WDR) III, of which the first one, about the sixth Art Biennale in San Marino, aired on 24 August 1967.
 The second one, Konsumkunst-Kunstkonsum, was broadcast on 17 October the next year.
 This film, created in collaboration with art historian Hannah Weitemeier and artist Bernhard Höke, dealt with industrially produced art.

 In January 1968, Schum married Weitemeier in New York City, where he also created the film New York.
 While shooting Konsumkunst-Kunstkonsum in the summer, he met many artists, art dealers and collectors from Cologne and Düsseldorf, among whom his future wife and collaboration partner Ursula Wevers.
 In September 1968, Schum moved from Berlin to Haan near Düsseldorf, where he married Wevers in July the next year.

 Between 1969 and 1970 he established Fernsehgalerie Gerry Schum, a 'TV-gallery' which exhibited Video artworks on television.
 The first Fernsehausstellung ('TV-exhibition') called Land Art aired on 15 April on Sender Freies Berlin.
 Later that year, Schum produced Keith Arnatt's project Self-Burial, which was broadcast from 11 to 18 October on WDR III.
 This work consisted of a series of nine photographs from which one was shown between programs every day for nine days.
 Around this time, Schum moved into a mobile home with a built-in production studio since he would often work in the field.
 In December, the Fernsehgalerie exhibited TV as a Fireplace by Jan Dibbets, a three-minute film.
 It was broadcast by WDR III every evening for seven days on the newly introduced color television.
 Schum's second Fernsehausstellung, called Identifications, aired in 1970.

 In 1971, Schum quit making TV-exhibitions and founded his own gallery dedicated to video art, located at Ratingerstrasse 37 in Düsseldorf.
 At Videogalerie Schum he produced, exhibited, and sold videotapes.
 The following year, museum director Paul Vogt consulted him in setting up a video department at Folkwang Museum in Essen.
 Schum was intended to become the first curator for video art at the museum.
 He died by suicide in 1973 at the age of 34 in his mobile home on the banks of the Rhine in Düsseldorf.

+Estate and archive

+The archive of Gerry Schum and Ursula Wevers has been held by the Center for Art and Media Karlsruhe since 2026.
+It comprises, among other materials, films and videotapes, production documents, correspondence, and further records relating to the Fernsehgalerie Gerry Schum and the videogalerie schum.